Orania: Works about Orania

 The unusual and controversial nature of Orania has drawn the interest of researchers, especially in the field of anthropology.
 Kotze (2003) examines Orania as a case of a non-declining small town in South Africa.
 Steyn (2004) elaborates on the town's bottom-up approach to development.
 De Beer (2006) considers the achievements of Orania, deeming it unlikely that it will ever succeed in bringing about self-determination.
 Terisa Pienaar analyzed the Volkstaat concept, and the suitability of Orania as a growth point for a Volkstaat.
 Lindi Todd included Orania in a study on how the Afrikaner identity developed after the end of apartheid.
 Liesel Blomerus focused on the identity of Afrikaner women in the town.
 Lise Hagen addressed the concepts of space and place in Orania.
 South African economist Dawie Roodt described the town as being "like a Petri dish" for economic research.

 In September 2012, a German documentary film titled Orania premiered at London's Raindance Film Festival.
 The film is a sociological study of the town.
-The town was also featured in a 2009 documentary produced by France Ô, Orania, citadelle blanche en Afrique and in "Farmlands" a documentary produced by rightwing pundit Lauren Southern in 2018.
+The town was also featured in a 2009 documentary produced by France Ô, Orania, citadelle blanche en Afrique and in 2018, the town featured in "Farmlands" a documentary about farm murders in South Africa, produced by Lauren Southern.

+On 17 May 2023, Channel 4 commissioned a documentary in which British television presenter Ade Adepitan travels to Orania to understand the mindset of its people.
+The film was entitled Whites Only: Ade's Extremist Adventure, and it premiered on 18 March 2024.
+In the documentary, Adepitan concluded that it's "too simplistic to brand everyone in Orania a racist", but that they are prejudiced.
+He thought that many in Orania are traumatised by the end of apartheid, and that they want to recreate their past.
+But Adepitan sees this as a form of extreme racial separatism, and says he doesn't want to live in a world where people are "segregated into ethnically cleansed states".